 Okja’s translation mistakes and translation humor are funny, though they also drive home how important it is in our globalized world to understand one another.

-For ordering food or navigating car shares, perhaps using real-time, automatic translation apps from Skype and Google can help bridge the world.
-(See the other Summer 2017 hit film “ ” for a scene about this).,
+For ordering food or navigating car shares, perhaps using real-time, automatic translation apps from Google can help bridge the world.
+(See the other Summer 2017 hit film “ ” for a scene about this)., Skype and

 But for important issues like genetic modification, meat industry, criminality and love, better use professional translation.